 |If you can’t afford a tax attorney and operate a sole proprietorship or another business structure that enables you to file your business taxes with your personal taxes, you should look into working with the IRS’s Low Income Taxpayer Clinics or a local legal advocate that provides free or reduced-cost legal services.
 Take note that their chief focus is on individual taxpayer needs, so the legal practitioners staffing the clinic may not be as well-versed in business taxation issues.|

 How can I find a great tax attorney?

-Your tax attorney will play a critical role in the tax concerns of your business, so you must be diligent in choosing one that’s right for you.
+Your tax attorney will play an important role in navigating the tax concerns of your business, so you must be diligent when making your selection.
 Start by locating multiple attorneys who have experience with the matter you’re facing and arrange a free in-person consultation.